 The Grand National is one of the most famous and spectacular horse races in the world.
-The sight of 40 horses taking on the unique Grand National fences stirs the blood – and it inspires tens of millions of people to enjoy a flutter on the big race.
+The sight of 40 Grand National runners taking on the unique fences at Aintree is iconic – and it inspires tens of millions of people to enjoy a flutter on the big race.

 Check out our ultimate Grand National preview, with Grand National free bets, offers and top tips below.GET GRAND NATIONAL FREE BETS GET GRAND NATIONAL OFFERS GET GRAND NATIONAL TOP TIPS

 It’s not just sports lovers who get involved when the National rolls around.
-Millions of people who have little or no interest in horse racing traditionally enjoy a once-a-year flutter on the great race.
+Even millions of people who have little or no interest in horse racing traditionally enjoy a once-a-year flutter on the Aintree event.

 18+ New customers using Promo code H30 only, Min £10/€10 stake, min odds 1/2, free bets paid as 2 x £15/€15, free bets credited after settlement of first qualifying bet, free bets will expire 30 days after the qualifying bet is placed, payment method/player/country restrictions apply.
 Full Terms ApplyFull T&C's apply